 Transmit functional specifications

-A functional block diagram of the 100G-EPON transmit path is illustrated in Figure 143- 12 The MPRS interfaces are described in 143.4.1.
+A functional block diagram of the 100G-EPON transmit path is illustrated in Figure 143- 12 The MPRS interfaces are described in MPRS Interfaces .
 The 100G-EPON transmit path is composed of two processes and one buffer.
-The Input Process, described in 143.4.3.5.1, accepts MAC data, formats it into EQs and stores these EQs in the ENV_TX buffer.
-The Transmit Process, described in 143.4.3.5.2, pulls EQs from the ENV_TX buffer and feeds them to two successive transfers on the appropriate 25GMII.
+The Input Process, described in Input Process , accepts MAC data, formats it into EQs and stores these EQs in the ENV_TX buffer.
+The Transmit Process, described in Transmit Process , pulls EQs from the ENV_TX buffer and feeds them to two successive transfers on the appropriate 25GMII.

 The MPRS in the OLT shall operate in unidirectional mode as defined in 66.4.